seperman/deepdiff/docs/diff_doc.rst

     :ref:`ignore_nan_inequality_label`
     Whether to ignore float('nan') inequality in Python.

+ignore_private_variables: Boolean, default = True
+    :ref:`ignore_private_variables_label`
+    Whether to exclude the private variables in the calculations or not.
+It only affects variables that start with double underscores (__).

+ignore_encoding_errors: Boolean, default = False
+    If you want to get away with UnicodeDecodeError without passing explicit character encodings, set this option to True.
+If you want to make sure the encoding is done properly, keep this as False and instead pass an explicit list of character encodings to be considered via the encodings parameter.

 iterable_compare_func:
     :ref:`iterable_compare_func_label`:
     There are times that we want to guide DeepDiff as to what items to compare with other items.
 In such cases we can pass a iterable_compare_func that takes a function pointer to compare two items.
 The function takes three parameters (x, y, level) and should return True if it is a match, False if it is not a match or raise CannotCompare if it is unable to compare the two.

-ignore_private_variables: Boolean, default = True
-    :ref:`ignore_private_variables_label`
-    Whether to exclude the private variables in the calculations or not.
-It only affects variables that start with double underscores (__).

 log_frequency_in_sec: Integer, default = 0
     :ref:`log_frequency_in_sec_label`